What to do if a student violates the Academic Code of Conduct

 - A description of the sanction (e.g. a 0 for an assignment or F for a final grade)

-- An explanation that copies of the letters are maintained by the EVCAA and that upon the accumulation of three violations, a hearing of the University Judicial Board shall be convened
+- An explanation that upon the accumulation of three violations, a hearing of the University Judicial Board (UJB) shall be convened

 - Supportive evidence (i.e., copies of tests, papers, etc.).

-Copies of this letter must be sent to:
+A copy of this letter must be sent, either electronically (email) or by campus mail, to:

 What the student can do